piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Potential investors walking into the space shouldn't see opulence.
 They should see a situation that they want to help your startups escape.
 The space should inspire one prevailing thought: "We need to get you out of here."

-## IKEA is your friend

-Don't make furnishings a major line item.
-We used low cost dining room tables from IKEA.
-And even though we bought them in 2011, they're still holding their own today.
-And look practically brand new.

-You're welcome to choose whatever you want, but at this price point, we're ever hopeful that IKEA never discontinues the [Melltorp](http://www.ikea.com/us/en/catalog/products/S19011777/).

-Want a standing desk?
-Combine that kitchen table with a coffee table to make a fairly ergonomic standing desk for most folks.
-Melltorp plus [Lack](http://www.ikea.com/us/en/catalog/products/20011408/)?
-Congrats on creating a standing desk for less than $100 US.

 ## The best space is the space you have

 The best Accelerators tend to be the ones that make do with the space they have.
 It's not the space you want; it's the space you've got.
 So use it.
 Don't get hung up on it.
 Just get started.